 Both breeds need equal amounts of socialization to transform them from curious pups into well-behaved and polite pooches.
-Because the Bernedoodle is naturally aloof with strangers, this will be a life-long commitment.
+Because Bernedoodles are naturally aloof with strangers, this will be a life-long commitment.
 Otherwise, he can become over-protective.

 Both dogs should be trained using the positive reward method, and they will both be partial to a handful of snacks.
 Because they both need daily grooming, it is always a good idea to introduce them to this early so that they can become accustomed to it.

 We would recommend that both breeds are leash trained, but this is particularly important for Bernedoodle and his extraordinary pulling power.
 If he becomes unruly on the lead, he’ll be taking you for walkies, not the other way around.

-The Bernedoodle, who is more of an anxious pooch than the Goldendoodle, would benefit from crate training.
+Bernedoodles are the more anxious of the two, and benefit from crate training.
 Not only does this give him a safe place to be when you cannot be with him, but it also means that you have peace of mind that he cannot chew your furniture.
 Saying that the Goldendoodle would also love a place to call his own too, but it is not necessarily needed as much.

-Both the Goldendoodle and the Bernedoodle are relatively healthy dogs who enjoy a long lifespan.
-The Goldendoodle will typically live a little bit longer simply because he is a smaller pooch.
+Both dogs are relatively healthy and will enjoy a long lifespan.
+Goldendoodles will typically live a little bit longer simply because he is a smaller pup.
 The smaller your Goldendoodle or Bernedoodle is, the longer he is likely to live (but remember that every dog is different).

 They are both at risk of inheriting elbow and hip dysplasia, eye conditions, and cardiac concerns.
 This is all the more reason to purchase a puppy from a reputable breeder, and be sure to see their health certificates!

 The Golden Retriever genes make the Goldendoodle more susceptible to cancer and neuronal ceroid lipofuscinosis.
 The Bernedoodle can inherit Von Willebrand’s disease.
-If you have a smaller Goldendoodle or Bernedoodle, there is also the chance that they could inherit patella luxation.
+If you have a smaller dog of either mix, there is also the chance that they could inherit patella luxation.
 But this doesn’t tend to be a problem in standard-sized Poodle mixes.